This information is written for:

 - Hangovers can create a cycle of waking up feeling ill, anxious, jittery and guilty.

-- Life gets depressing – arguments with family or friends, trouble at work, memory and sexual problems.
+- Life gets more difficult – arguments with family or friends, trouble at work, memory and sexual problems.

 Some drinks are stronger than others.

-The easiest way to work out how much you are drinking is to count the ‘units’ of alcohol in your drinks.
+The easiest way to work out how much you are drinking is to count the ‘units’ of alcohol in your drinks14.

-1 unit is 8 grams /10 ml of pure alcohol - the amount in a standard 25 ml measure of spirits, a half pint of 3.6% beer or lager, or a 100 ml glass of 12% wine (see table below).
+1 unit is 8 grams /10 ml of pure alcohol - the amount in a standard 25 ml measure of spirits, half a pint of 4% beer or lager, or a 100 ml glass of 12% wine (see table below).

-The current advice is for everyone to remain below the limit of 14 units for both men and women
+The current advice is for everyone to remain below the weekly limit of 14 units for both men and women but also to have drink free days.

-Drinking over 8 units in a day for men, or 6 units for women is known as binge drinking[i].
+Drinking over 8 units in a day for men, or 6 units for women is known as binge drinking.

-Binge drinking also seems to be connected with an increased risk of early death in middle-aged men and probably depression.
+Binge drinking is also connected with an increased risk of early death in middle-aged men and probably depression.

 To check what is really happening, keep a diary of your alcohol intake over the course of a week.